gobbletown/YANOM-Note-O-Matic/README.md

 ## Running the tests

 ### Unit Tests with pytest
-There are some unit tests written for YANOM however they also run with pytest.
 Some tests were created to run with unittest, but these also run with pytest.

 Please refer to the [test folder](test) for the test files.